YangchenHuang/Meeting_Summarization/README.md

 ## How to use

 Simply run the jupyter notebook to train the model on AMI dataset and test your own meeting file.
+Check the readme file of each component to learn the functionality.